lucabriguglia/Atles/docs/Themes.md

 ![MyTheme](assets/img/my-theme.png)

 You can also create a new Theme with just the components you want to override as it is done for the Classic Theme.
-If a component is not found in a Theme, Atlas will use the one in the Default Theme:
+If a component is not found in a Theme, Atlify will use the one in the Default Theme:

 ![Classic](assets/img/classic-theme.png)